ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    Associated ``data`` and ``newtype`` instances create modules at the level of the enclosing ``instance`` declaration: the ``data``\/\ ``newtype`` module is *not* nested within the class module.

+   It is an error to use the ``qualified`` keyword with a non-alphanumeric name.
+   Module names are always alphanumeric.

 Further Examples
 ----------------